elonsoc/website/content/playbook/onboarding.md

 ### Inclusion
 ESC is open to any student interested in Computer Science and willing to learn, work, and challenge themselves.
-As developers, learning is a lifetime journey--ESC welcomes all levels of experience with diverse backgrounds.
+As developers, learning is a lifetime journey--ESC welcomes all levels of experience and all backgrounds.

 ### Communication
 Efficient communication is the key to a successful agile development team.
 We give constructive feedback to each other's work through code reviews, stand-up meetings, etc.